Seth-Gers-2002/Uni_Group_project_website/cp3407-project-v2024-main/user_stories/user_story_11_supply_tracker.md

 50: able to order supplies straight into storage

-# User story title: Supply tracker
+# User story title: Supply Tracker – Inventory Management

 ## Priority: 30
 Could have:
-An tab that's dedicated the location and quantity of item
+A dedicated tab that displays the list and quantities of supplies available, with indicators for low stock, so that cleaners can monitor inventory levels and know when something is missing.

 ## Estimation: e.g. 2 days
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example
+Any notes on estimation:
-* Aaron: 5 days
+* Aaron: x
-* Seth: 12 days
+* Seth: x
-* Harrison: 10 days
+* Harrison: x

 ## Assumptions (if any):

-## Description: e.g. The web page will show current deals to Orion's orbits users
+- There is an integrated inventory database that logs the quantity of each supply.
+- The system is updated in real time to reflect current stock.
+- Alerts can be generated for supplies that fall below a predefined threshold.

+## Description:
+A simple yet robust interface that provides an overview of all supplies for the business.
+This tab displays the supply names, their current quantities, and flags for any items running low, ensuring that the cleaner knows what is available and what requires restocking.

+Description-v1:
-Description-v1: e.g. A tab that displays the amount and location of supplies and if they need to be bought or re-filled
+A tab that displays essential details like the amount of each item in stock, along with visual cues indicating if supplies need replenishing, enabling quick checks before a job begins.

-## Tasks, see chapter 4.
+## Tasks, see chapter 4:
+- Design the layout for the inventory display tab.
+- Develop UI components to list supply items with their quantities.
+- Implement backend API endpoints to fetch and update supply data.
+- Add logic for low-stock alerts and notifications.
+- Test real-time data updates and user interactions.

 # UI Design:
+- A clear, scrollable panel with supply names, quantities, and alert icons.
+- Color-coded indicators (e.g., green for sufficient, red for low stock).
+- Responsive design for mobile and desktop.

 # Completed:
+(Not completed)